 Do you want to practice mindfulness?
 Read this blog!
-Mindfulness is a huge part of my life as a teen and I’ve tried a lot of different mindfulness activities in that time.
+Mindfulness is a huge part of my life as a teen and I’ve tried a lot of different mindfulness activities during that time.
 One of the most important things I’ve learned is that mindfulness activities are NOT just meditation, yoga, and journaling.
-In this blog I’m sharing all the best mindfulness activities for teens.
+In this blog, I’m sharing all the best mindfulness activities for teens.

 Fun Mindfulness Activities For Teens

 Yes, a dance part is totally mindfulness!
 Just put on some of your favorite music and dance to the beat.
 Make it more fun and add in some strobe lights.
 You can do a dance party with friends and family or solo.
 Whichever one allows you to practice vulnerable expression and awareness for your body.
 The point is that you let loose and be mindful of how you feel as you dance.
 What is your favorite song to dance to?
 Why?
 How do you feel as you dance?
 What emotions are coming up?

 2. Headstands or Handstands

 Headstands and handstands are so fun to learn and are totally mindfulness!
 Get inverted

 What would your dream day look like?
 When would you get up?
 What are you having for breakfast?
 Who are you with?
 What would you do?
 How do you feel on this dream day?
 Write this dream day down.
 Journaling your dream day is extremely beneficial and fun!
 It helps us become aware of what we really need to be happy and what we are shooting for.
 While you’re writing, notice if you really want what you are writing down.
 Is there something you are avoiding writing because you believe it’s “unattainable”?
 Dream big but dream real!